 Distributors and Suppliers

 Stage 2: Idea Screening

-This process involves shifting through the ideas generated above and selecting ones which are feasible and workable to develop.
-Pursing non feasible ideas can clearly be costly for the company.
+This process involves shifting through the ideas generated above and selecting ones which are feasible and practical to develop.
+Pursing impractical ideas is expensive and a waste of resources.

 Stage 3: Concept Development and Testing

 The organisation may have come across what they believe to be a feasible idea, however, the idea needs to be taken to the target audience.
 What do they think about the idea?
-Will it be practical and feasible?
 Will it offer the benefit that the organisation hopes it will? or have they overlooked certain issues?
+Will there be a demand for the product?
 Note the idea taken to the target audience is not a working prototype at this stage, it is just a concept.

 Stage 4: Marketing Strategy and Development

 How will the product/service idea be launched within the market?
-A proposed marketing strategy will be written laying out the marketing mix strategy of the product, the segmentation, targeting and positioning strategy sales and profits that are expected.
+A proposed marketing strategy will be written laying out the marketing mix strategy of the product, the segmentation, targeting and positioning strategy and expected sales and profits.